-The Council on Compulsive Gambling of Pennsylvania is a 501(c)3 nonprofit organization affiliated with the National Council on Problem Gambling.
-Its purpose is to educate and disseminate information on compulsive gambling and to facilitate referrals.
+The Council on Compulsive Gambling of Pennsylvania (CCGP) is a 501(c)3 nonprofit organization affiliated with the National Council on Problem Gambling (NCPG) and a preferred provider of the International Gambling Counselor Certification Board (IGCCB).

+Our purpose is to educate and disseminate information on compulsive gambling and to facilitate referrals to help.
 The Pennsylvania Council provides speakers, workshops, seminars, and information on this public health problem to business, industry and labor groups, schools and colleges, health care and treatment facilities, and to community and religious organizations.

 - Jack Wolf (deceased), the founder of Gamblers Anonymous in Pennsylvania, South Jersey & Delaware.

 In 1959, the Race Horse Industry Reform act was passed, paving the way for legalized wagering on horse racing in Pennsylvania.
 In 1963, the Meadows Racetrack opened in southwestern PA, and over the years several other racetracks were established.
 Racetracks still exist in PA today, however they now operate in partnership with gaming licensees, and the establishments are referred to as ‘racinos’.

 As a result of the passing of Act 91 of 1971 it was decided that PA would begin offering lottery sales, and in March 1972 the first game was launched.
 A few years later in May of 1975, the first PA Lottery instant game was launched and in March of 1977 we saw the creation of the Daily number, the first of the Lottery’s number drawing games.

 Since then, the PA Lottery has offered several other daily and weekly drawing games, various instant scratch games and digital games like Xpress Sports and Keno.
 In 2018, following the Act 42 Expansion (see below), the PA iLottery was launched and online lottery games became available in Pennsylvania.